-Jason Forrest (named one of 2012’s Top Young Trainers for Training Magazine–a national, industry-wide publication) is an expert at creating high-performance sales cultures through complete training programs.
-He incorporates experiential learning (rather than theory) to increase sales, implement cultural accountability, and transform builders into sales organizations that build homes.
-A sales professional at heart, Forrest is the author of Creating Urgency in a Non-Urgent Housing Market and 40-Day Sales Dare for New Home Sales.
-As a consultant for many of the leading homebuilders in the United States, Canada, and Australia, Forrest’s competitive distinction is his behavior-modification approach (which focuses on people, process, and presentation) and his focus on culture change.
-Learn more at http://www.forrestperformancegroup.com.
+JASON FORREST (named one of 2012’s Top Young Trainers for Training magazine–a national, industry-wide publication) is an expert at creating high-performance sales cultures through complete training programs.
+In 2013, he won a Gold Stevie Award for Sales Training Leader of the Year.
+He incorporates experiential learning (rather than theory) to increase sales, implement cultural accountability, and transform companies into sales organizations.
+A sales professional at heart, Forrest is the author of two previous books.
+Forrest’s competitive distinction is his behavior-modification approach (which focuses on people, process, and presentation) and his focus on culture change.

 Forrest Performance Group specializes in culture change and creating urgency within sales teams and management.
 Forrest PG’s competitive distinction is its behavior modification approach as applied to a variety of programs, education, seminars and sales coach training offerings all aimed at dramatically improving sales force success.